-The University of California Humanities Research Institute (UCHRI), a multicampus research unit, provides both short and long term funding opportunities for graduate students, including the Andrew Vincent White and Florence Wales White Scholarship .
+The University of California Humanities Research Institute (UCHRI) , a multicampus research unit, provides both short and long term funding opportunities for graduate students who participate in innovative research and projects that engage a variety of disciplines and stakeholders, including for dissertation support and The Andrew Vincent White and Florence Wales White Graduate Student Scholarship .

 Travel fellowships are specifically designed to assist graduate students in offsetting travel costs incurred while presenting papers at conferences.
-These are available through both UCSB's Graduate Division as well as through the department.
+These are available through UCSB's Academic Senate and Graduate Division as well as through the department.
 Students must apply for travel monies from Graduate Division first before submitting a written request to the department.
 For details on how to apply, check the current Graduate Program Handbook .

-NOTE: The list below is organized by application due date.
-Those grants marked with an *asterisk require nomination from the Department in order to apply.
+NOTE: Those grants marked with an *asterisk require nomination from the Department in order to apply.

 - Centre de Recherche du Château de Versailles Research Grants : Grant awarded to researchers working in the field of human sciences and projects relating to the following themes: methods of exercising power; the structure and functioning of parish institutions; practices, attitudes and male figures; representations of power; palaces and gardens, with a time frame that is broad in scope (from 16th-19th century) with a strong geographical focus on the courts of Europe.

-- Getty Pre- and Postdoctoral Fellowships : Nine-month Getty residency to complete dissertations related to the annual research theme, either at the Research Institute or Getty Villa, and work with the Getty collections.
+- Getty Pre- and Postdoctoral Fellowships : Nine-month Getty residency to complete dissertations related to the annual research theme, either at the Research Institute or Getty Villa, the The African American Art History Initiative (AAAHI) program, and work with the Getty collections.